LiskArchive/lips/proposals/lip-update_genesis_block_schema_and_processing.md

 #### JSON schema

-The genesis block schema is the same as the one defined in [Update block schema and block processing LIP][BlockLIPschema].
+The genesis block schema is the same as the one defined in [Update block schema and block processing LIP][research:update-block-schema#block-schema].

 #### Validation